Liupeter01/FullStackChattingDemo/README.md

    client-output-buffer-limit replica 256mb 64mb 60
    client-output-buffer-limit pubsub 32mb 8mb 60

-   # Client query buffers accumulate new commands.
-They are limited to a fixed
-   # amount by default in order to avoid that a protocol desynchronization (for
-   # instance due to a bug in the client) will lead to unbound memory usage in
-   # the query buffer.
-However you can configure it here if you have very special
-   # needs, such as a command with huge argument, or huge multi/exec requests or alike.
-   #
-   # client-query-buffer-limit 1gb

-   # In some scenarios client connections can hog up memory leading to OOM
-   # errors or data eviction.
-To avoid this we can cap the accumulated memory
-   # used by all client connections (all pubsub and normal clients).
-Once we
-   # reach that limit connections will be dropped by the server freeing up
-   # memory.
-The server will attempt to drop the connections using the most
-   # memory first.
-We call this mechanism "client eviction".
-   #
-   # Client eviction is configured using the maxmemory-clients setting as follows:
-   # 0 - client eviction is disabled (default)
-   #
-   # A memory value can be used for the client eviction threshold,
-   # for example:
-   # maxmemory-clients 1g
-   #
-   # A percentage value (between 1% and 100%) means the client eviction threshold
-   # is based on a percentage of the maxmemory setting.
-For example to set client
-   # eviction at 5% of maxmemory:
-   # maxmemory-clients 5%

-   # In the Redis protocol, bulk requests, that are, elements representing single
-   # strings, are normally limited to 512 mb.
-However you can change this limit
-   # here, but must be 1mb or greater
-   #
-   # proto-max-bulk-len 512mb

    # Redis calls an internal function to perform many background tasks, like
    # closing connections of clients in timeout, purging expired keys that are
    # never requested, and so forth.